 The fully online bachelor’s degree comprises 120 credit hours and has no on-campus requirements.
 Applications are accepted on a rolling basis.
 Alabama awards credit for prior learning, which is subject to evaluation.
-The University of Alabama is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.

-3Oregon State University
+7. Oregon State University

-Located in Corvalis, Oregon State offers a BS in human development and family sciences.
+Oregon State offers a BS in human development and family sciences.
 The online bachelor’s program examines human development in relation to family, community, education, and cultural environments.
 OSU’s online degree in child development combines practice and theory to prepare students for careers in social justice.
 The curriculum emphasizes critical thinking, writing, and research skills and equips students to pursue graduate studies in counseling, education, psychology, and social work.

 OSU encourages human development students to pursue a minor in public health, psychology, leadership, or sociology.
 Graduates of OSU’s BS in human development program secure positions as youth program specialists, community activity directors, marriage and family coordinators, and childcare coordinators.

 All classes are available fully online and are delivered asynchronously; students complete coursework at their convenience.
 Most students earning their child development degree online from OSU complete the 180 required credits in four years.
 Online learners follow the same curriculum and learn from the same instructors as on-campus students.
 Online students have access to success counseling, online tutoring, and library services.
-Oregon State is regionally accredited by the Northwest Commission on Colleges and Universities.

-4Washington State University
+8. Washington State University

 WSU’s BA in human development program focuses on how families and individuals are connected to social groups and broader communities.
 Students learn how to help individuals of all ages handle challenges and develop skills.
 After earning their child development degree online, WSU graduates work in programs such as Head Start, preschools and childcare centers, and the YMCA.